Finite element hybridization of port-Hamiltonian systems: Algebraic realization of the discrete systems and static condensation

 \section{Algebraic realization of the discrete systems and static condensation}

 Given a finite element basis, the algebraic realization of the different terms in the weak formulation can be computed.
-In \ref{app:alg_mimetic} the matrix realization of the local and global weak formulations is described.
+Both the primal discrete system \eqref{eq:discrete_primalPHhybrid} and dual discrete system \eqref{eq:discrete_dualPHhybrid} have the following common structure